libigl/libigl.github.io/docs/README.md

 !!! note
     The reason we are using `python -m mkdocs serve` instead of `mkdocs serve` directly is because we are using local extensions for mkdocs.
 Those extensions are located in the `scripts/` folder of libigl.
 Running `mkdocs` as a module adds the current directory to the `PYTHONPATH`, allowing us to load those extensions without installing them on the system or in a virtualenv.

+## TODO

+- [ ] Use virtualenv to run a specific version of mkdocs/mkdocs-material, to avoid incompatible changes from breaking the build...

 ## References

 - [MkDocs](http://www.mkdocs.org/)